-A content worker executes a single content update operation at once.
+A worker executes one content update operation at a time.
 When you have more than one content worker, each works on its own task.
 For example, with two content workers, a Jira Software source refresh and a File System source rescan can happen simultaneously, while a single content worker would execute these tasks one after the other.

 When all content workers are busy, any new content update task is delayed until one of them becomes available.
 Content update operations repeatedly executed behind schedule indicate that you have too few content workers.
 Consequently, the search results in your Coveo-powered search interface may not reflect your actual data.

-By default, after its deployment, the Crawling Module has one content worker.
+By default, after its deployment, the Crawling Module has four content workers.

 Security workers are responsible for crawling the content permissions and feeding security identity providers this information.
 They also extract members from group security identities and associate users with their email identity.
-For more information on sources that index permissions and on how Coveo handles these permissions, see Coveo Cloud Management of Security Identities and Item Permissions.
+For more information on sources that index permissions and on how Coveo handles these permissions, see Coveo management of security identities and item permissions.

-Similarly to a content worker, a security worker can only execute an update operation at once.
-It’s therefore crucial to have an adequate number to ensure that Coveo Cloud search results reflect your actual content permissions.
+Similarly to a content worker, a security worker can execute only one update operation at a time.
+It’s therefore crucial to have an adequate number to ensure that Coveo search results reflect your actual content permissions.

-By default, after its deployment, the Crawling Module has one security worker.
+By default, after its deployment, the Crawling Module has four security workers.